-Key Influence Factors of BDEf(-)
+Key Influence Factors of BDE_f(-)

-For the C-X (X = N, P, S, etc.) bonds in OLED molecules, X-sides usually have higher electronegativities, so the bond dissociations in anionic states will result in anions containing X. According to the Hess's law, an equation between $BDE_f(-)$ and $BDE_f(n)$ can be derived (Scheme 1), where $EA_X$ and $EA_M$ represent the electron affinity of the X radical and the intact molecule, respectively.
-For all C-X bonds in Figure 1b, it is their $EA_X$ values (2-2.6 eV) significantly higher than $EA_M$ values (0.3-1.5 eV) that lead to largely reduced $BDE_f(-)$ .
-Most importantly, the equation suggests how to control $BDE_f(-)$ .
-For $BDE_f(n)$ , it mainly depends on the type of C-X bond and rarely influenced by other parts of the molecule except ortho-substituents.
-Although ortho-substituents may cause large influences (up to 0.5 eV), the effects depend on case-specific spatial factors and electronic characters of the substituents.
+For the C-X (X = N, P, S, etc.) bonds in OLED molecules, X-sides usually have higher electronegativities, so the bond dissociations in anionic states will result in anions containing X. According to the Hess's law, an equation between $BDE_f(-)$ and $BDE_f(n)$ can be derived (Scheme 1), where EA_X and EA_M represent the electron affinity of the X radical and the intact molecule, respectively.
+For all C-X bonds in Figure 1b, it is their EA_X values (2-2.6 eV) significantly higher than EA_M values (0.3-1.5 eV) that lead to largely reduced $BDE_f(-)$ by over 1 eV.
+Most importantly, equation (1) suggests how to regulate $BDE_f(-)$.
+For the first term $BDE_f(n)$, it mainly depends on the type of C-X bond and rarely influenced by other parts of the molecule except ortho-substituents.^[6i,6]] Although ortho-substituents may cause large influences (up to 0.5 eV), the effects depend on case-specific spatial factors and electronic characters of the substituents.
 So the ortho-effects are not involved here.
-For $EA_M$ , it can be ideally increased by introducing electron-withdrawing groups (EWGs) on C-side of C-X bond.
+For EA_M , it can be ideally increased by introducing EWG on C-side of C-X bond.
 It is feasible when X is an atom (e.g. halogen).
 However, in OLED molecules, X-sides are usually building blocks.
 Moreover, many OLED molecules have several C-X bonds (Figure 1b), modifications on the C-side of one C-X bond may be right on the X-sides of the others.
-In these cases, introducing EWGs would lead to simultaneous increase of $EA_M$ and $EA_X$ , which may result in a limited increase or even decrease of BDEf(-).
-The question then arises: to obtain a high BDEf(-) for a given C-X bond, how to improve EAM accurately without increasing EAX as much as possible?
-To address this, an in-depth study between EAM, EAX and molecular structure is indispensable.
+In these cases, substitutions may lead to a nearly equivalent increase of EA_M and EA_X, resulting in a limited increase or even decrease of BDE_f(-).